Country Club of Detroit

 Amenities

-Offerings abound as our Members enjoy a 4,000-square-foot fitness center, children's day camp, beautifully appointed guest rooms and locker rooms, a sommelier to please the most distinctive palate, notary public services, and an assortment of card playing options.
+Offerings abound as our Members enjoy a 4,000-square-foot fitness center, children's day camp, beautifully appointed guest rooms and locker rooms, a sommelier to please the most discerning palate, notary public services, and an assortment of card-playing options.
 Even our dogs are Members as they frolic in their very own dog park!

 Club History